Freedom of religion in Bhutan: Other laws on religion

 Law enforcement also reflects the policy of the government toward freedom of religion, particularly toward the protection of individuals' religious identities.
 The National Security Act prohibits "words either spoken or written, or by other means whatsoever, that promote or attempt to promote, on grounds of religion, race, language, caste or community, or on any other ground whatsoever, feelings of enmity or hatred between different religious, racial or language groups or castes and communities."
-Violating the NSA is punishable with up to 3 years' imprisonment although it is not clear that the government has enforced this provision of the act.
+Violating the NSA is punishable with up to 3 years' imprisonment although by 2007, it was not clear that the government has enforced this provision of the act.
 As of November 2010, parliament was reportedly in the process of revising the Penal Code to include conversions "by force or allurement."

 The Marriage Act of 1980, as amended in 1996, addresses questions of family law subjects such as marriage, divorce, adoption, and child custody.
 Traditionally, Buddhists and Hindus have resolved questions of family law according to their religion; however, this is changing as the country takes steps to strengthen its legal system.
 The country's evolving legal system is based on customary law and Buddhist precepts.